wenbinwu85/canto-lyrics-helper/README.md

 # cantonese-lyrics-helper
 I wrote this to help me write cantonese song lyrics.
-Includes jyutping dictionary and words search.
-WIP.

-features:
+functions:
-- character dictionary with jyutpin
+- character dictionary for searching jyutpin of characters (tradtioncal chinese characters)
-- words dictionary with way to many words lol
+- chinese words dictionary with way to many words lol (tradtioncal / simplified chinese characters)
-- homonyns dictionary to look for characters with the same sound
+- homonyns dictionary
-- fetch and save lyrics from Mojim.com
+- fetch and save lyrics from Mojim.com (song names in traditional chinese characters)

-not finished, still work in progress.
+- mark lyrics with jyutpin

+note:
+diciontary data are found on the web.